MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

 ## Related content

 * For more detailed info, including how row-level security works, check out the whitepaper: [Distribute Power BI content to external guest users using Microsoft Entra B2B](../guidance/whitepaper-azure-b2b-power-bi.md).
-* For information about Microsoft Entra B2B, see [What is Microsoft Entra B2B collaboration?](/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b/).
+* For information about Microsoft Entra B2B, see [What is Microsoft Entra B2B collaboration?](/azure/active-directory/active-directory-b2b-what-is-azure-ad-b2b/)
-* For information about in-place semantic model sharing, see [Power BI in-place semantic model sharing with guest users in external organizations(preview)](../collaborate-share/service-dataset-external-org-share-about.md).
+* For information about in-place semantic model sharing, see [Power BI in-place semantic model sharing with guest users in external organizations (preview)](../collaborate-share/service-dataset-external-org-share-about.md).
 * For information about government clouds, see [Power BI for US Government](service-govus-overview.md).